Web Design Typography Part 1: Font Families

 Typography plays a crucial role in shaping the visual appearance and user experience of a website.
 It involves choosing appropriate fonts, establishing a hierarchy for different types of content, and creating a consistent visual appeal throughout the site.
-This 3 part series of articles will explore key aspects of typography.
+This series of articles will explore key aspects of typography.

 In this first overview into typography, we will explore specifically font families.
 These are collections of ways a font can appear.
 Not all browsers support all fonts.
 If someone’s browser cannot render the font you choose, it can instead load a font within the family to provide a similar visual experience.